-One of the best things about HealtheNotes is you don't have to do a thing to receive one.
+One of the best things about HealtheNotes is that you do not have to do a thing to receive one.
 Oxford will send them to you automatically when they have a message or recommendation they think may benefit you.
 For example, if you have diabetes and Oxford's evidence-based medicine guidelines suggest lab tests twice a year, they may send you a HealtheNotes message in the mail.